-Virginia Alice

-"(Ginger) Barnett

-Virginia Alice (Ginger)

-Barnett, 46, of Martin, died

-Friday, November 6, 2009, at

-Cabell-Huntington Hospital, in

-West Virginia.

-Born February 11, 1963, in

-Martin, she was the daughter

-of the late Raleigh and

-Dorothy Greer Barnett.
-She

-was a disabled cook.

-Survivos include one brother.
-Nelce (Twila) Barnett of

-Martin; one sister, Bebbie

-Lyan Barnett of Gartin, and

-Sheand Outsider, and

-Sheand Outsider, and

-Services were held

-Sha and Amanua several cousins.

-Funeral services were held

-Tuesday, November 10, at 1

-p.m., at Nelson-Frazier

-Funeral Home, in Martin, with

-Funeral Stevens and Jerry Jimmy Stevens and Jerry Manns officiating. -Burial was in the Barnett
+Obituaries Virginia Alice (Ginger) Barnett Virginia Alice (Ginger) Barnett, 46, of Martin, died Friday, November 6, 2009, at Cabell-Huntington Hospital, in West Virginia.
+Born February 11, 1963, in Martin, she was the daughter of the late Raleigh and Dorothy Greer Barnett.
+She was a disabled cook.
+Survivors include one brother, Nelce (Twila) Barnett of Martin; one sister, Bobbie Lynn Barnett of Detroit, Michigan; two sisters: Keshia Sha and Amanda Barnett; and several cousins.
+Funeral services were held Tuesday, November 10, at 1 p.m., at Nelson-Frazier Funeral Home, in Martin, with Jimmy Stevens and Jerry Manns officiating.
+Burial was in the Barnett Judith Branham Isaac

 In loving memory of our sister, Judith (Branham) Isaac, wife of the late Doy Isaac Jr., She was born August 16, 1944, and passed away October 19, 2009.

-away October 19, 2009.
-She is survived by two sons.
-Lenville Glen and Christopher (Bo) Isaac; one daughter, Junline Hall; five sisters, Wanda Compton of Auxier, Jacki Hall of Christopher (Bo) Isaac: one daughter, Junline Hall; five sisters, Wanda Compton of Wheelwright, Jacki Hall of Wheelwright, Shirlene Henry of Mayfield, Helen Johnson of Prestonsburg, Brenda Kngs of Wesverville, Stranham of Harold, Also surviving are six grandchildren.
-She was preceded in death by her father, Sol Branham, and mother, Dockie Robinson Branham; two daughters, Maudie Meade and Patricia Blackburn; one sister, Christine Branham, and mother, Dockie and Patricia Blackburn; one sister, Christine Branham, Ludith will be missed by all her sisters and brothers.
-She has many nieces and neph-hws special thanks to the Wheelwright Freewill Baptist Church.
+She is survived by two sons, Lenville Glen and Christopher (Bo) Isaac; one daughter, Junline Hall; five sisters, Wanda Compton of Auxier, Jacki Hall of Wheelwright, Shirlene Henry of Mayfield, Helen Johnson of Prestonsburg, Brenda Kings of McDowell; two brothers, Burnis Branham of Weaverville, N.C.; and Johnny Branham of Harold.
+Also surviving are six grandchildren.
+"She was preceded in death by her father, Sol Branham, and mother, Dockie Robinson Branham; two daughters, Maudie Meade and Patricia Blackburn; one sister, Christine Branham Rambo; and one brother, Alex (Boogie) V. Branham.
+Judith will be missed by all her sisters and brothers.
+She has many nieces and nephhews who love her dearly.
+A special thanks to the Wheelwright Freewill Baptist Church.
+In Loving Memory of Judith Branham Isaac Aug.
+16, 1944-Oct.
+19, 2009